 Layer 2validate request

-Gateway checks auth/quota and routes request to post service.
+The gateway checks auth and quotas, then routes the request to the post service.

 Post Service